huaminghuangtw/Second-Brain/My-Evergreen-Notes/Energy Management.md

 The Energy Razor
 * If you don't schedule actions that produce energy, assume they'll never happen.
 * If you don't monitor actions that drain energy, assume they'll keep expanding.

+So often people focus all their energy on the summits—but completely fail to recognise that 99% of life is spent on the climb.